TheDarkerPath/dnd-fatal-outcome-odds/README.md

 - the number of turns per run
 - the number of runs
 - whether to display every roll or only show a summary for each run
+- whether to display predicted vs observed Poisson statistics for probability of given number of fatal outcomes per run

 For the purposes of the simulation we simplified each round to consist of: